SvizelPritula/versed/README.md

 Matrix = [[int]];
 ```

-Lists are translated to Rust `Vec`s.
+In Rust, lists are translated to `Vec`s.

 ### Structs